 There is a modern Tourist Information Centre and Tourist Police office in a prominent building close to the clock tower.

-The only foreign government with a presence in Kandy is the Indian High Commission.
+The only foreign government with a full presence in Kandy is the Indian High Commission.
 Unless you’re Indian you will need to go to Colombo to access services from your government, although there is a British Honorary Consul based in Kandy who can advise UK citizens.
 You will also need to visit Colombo if you need to extend your visa.
 Ask us for details.